gofiber/fiber/docs/context.md

 #### Append

 Appends the specified value to the HTTP response header field.
 If the header is not already set, it creates the header with the specified value.
-The value parameter must be a string.
+The values parameter must be a `string.`

 ```go
 // Function signature